 The line is being upgraded by the Melbourne Metro Rail Authority (MMRA) with an aim to increase the number and reliability of services between the capital city’s western outskirts of Melton, Bacchus Marsh, Ballan, and Ballarat.

 The upgrade project is a part of the Victorian government’s $1.5bn Regional Rail Revival programme, which is aimed at improving all regional passenger lines in the state.

-The project will involve the duplication of the 18km track between Deer Park West and Melton, which will facilitate future electrification to Melton.
+The project involves the duplication of the 18km track between Deer Park West and Melton, which will facilitate future electrification to Melton.
 Another 3km of track duplication will take place east of the Warrenheip Junction.

 The project also includes upgrades to the Rockbank station, which involves platform extensions, the addition of a new pedestrian link between platforms, and the construction of a new car park.

 New platforms and 100 new car park spaces were also added at the Bacchus Marsh and Ballan stations along with new pedestrian links between the platforms.

 Existing stabling facilities at Bachhus Marsh, which are located close to the homes, will be removed and relocated to Maddingley, providing a quieter atmosphere for the residents.

 A new 5km passing loop at Ballan and a 4km passing loop at Millbrook will be created, while removing the Bungaree loop and five level crossings.

 Stage two of the project has also been proposed, which will involve the upgrade of the line from Ararat to Maryborough.
-Works will include developing stabling facilities at Ararat, and signalling and track improvements to increase passenger and freight movements.
+Works will include stabling facilities at Ararat, and signalling and track improvements to increase passenger and freight movements.

 The Ballarat Line upgrade will benefit everyday commuters with extra services during peak times, as well as make sure enough services are available during the off-peak period.

 By creating new passing loops, the upgrade reduces unexpected delays as there will be more ways for trains to pass each other.

 The project will also improve safety for motorists and other residents by removing five level crossings, which will take place as part of the Bungaree loop decommissioning.